moj-analytical-services/writing_functions_in_r/README.md

 ## Example 4: functions with side-effects

-Pipeable functions, i.e. ones that work with the pipe operator `%>%` and usually take a dataframe as the first argument, come in two basic types: transformations and side-effects.
-With transformations, an object is passed to the function’s first argument and a modified object is returned.
-With side-effects, the function performs an action on the object, like drawing a plot or saving a file.
-The function below has the side-effect of printing a message to the console, depending on the value of the object:
+A function side-effect can be thought of as any change to the workspace that the function makes other than the object that it returns.
+This can include printing, plotting a chart, saving a file, or modifying a variable in the wider environment.
+The side-effect is often the main purpose of the function, and in this case the function doesn’t need to return any value.
+This function has the side-effect of printing a message to the console, depending on the value of the object:

 ``` r
 # This function lets you know whether a number is odd or even